 Treatment depends on the type of stomach polyps you have:

-You may be referred to a doctor who specializes in the digestive system (gastroenterologist).
+You might start by seeing your primary health care provider or you might be referred to a provider who specializes in the digestive system (gastroenterologist).

 Here's some information to help you get ready for your appointment.